March: What to Plant this Month

 • Turnip Greens

-January 2024, has had some cold and wet days, but we still have a great to-do list for you to start on or complete during this month!
+January, 2025, is here with cold, winter weather, but we still have a great to-do list for you to start working on during this month!
 Here is our January list.

 1. Start seeds indoors on broccoli, cabbage, cauliflower, collard greens, kale, mustard greens, and turnip greens so they will be ready for early February transplants.
 Daddy Pete’s Sea n’ Farm is the best mix for starting these seeds.